super7ramp/frontend-mentor/17-flashcard-app/flashcard-uix/README.md

 ##### Mixins

 Not available yet in any browser.
-It's a shame, I really like composing CSS classes using SCSS mixins, instead of multiplying references to utility classes inside the HTML.
+It's a shame, I really like composing CSS classes using SCSS mixins, instead of composing utility classes inside the HTML.

 ### Continued development